leonlonsdale/dotfiles/README.md

 ---

-## Installing Software with Brewfile
+## Managing Software with Brewfile

 ### What is a Brewfile?

-A `Brewfile` is a convenient way to define and manage a list of Homebrew packages you want installed.
-It acts as a package list that Homebrew reads to automatically install, upgrade, or clean up software.
+A `Brewfile` is a simple way to define and manage your Homebrew packages.
+It allows you to install, upgrade, or clean up software with a single command.

-### Installation Command
+### Installing All Packages

-Run the following command to install all software listed in your `Brewfile`:
+To install all software listed in your `Brewfile`, run:

 ```bash
 bfi
 ```

-If you don't want to build Helix and Yazi from source, install the latest stable releases with:
+If you prefer not to build Helix and Yazi from source, use:

 ```bash
 brew install helix yazi